SVENGroup/openapi-to-pdf/docs/DisplayLogic.md

 ## Handling `allOf` in a Schema

 When encountering `allOf`, this tool performs a deep merge of the array of schema objects within it.

 Every subsequent schema overwrites the previous schema when conflicting keys exist.
-Array properites (e.g. `required`) are concatenated.
+Array properites (e.g. `required`) on the other hand, are concatenated.

 For example, this schema: